Taatik/taatik/content/en/blog/what-is-transliteration/index.md

 The second consideration, closely linked to the first, is the intent.
 What is this transliteration attempting to do?

-If the intent is to simply put transliterated Hebrew characters to avoid having right-to-left text, then any transliteration will do. <br/>
+If the intent is to simply put transliterated Hebrew characters to avoid having right-to-left text, then any transliteration will do.

-If the intent is to highlight a relationship between words that would otherwise be obscured by their respective scripts, then a more technical transliteration may be in order (e.g. Arabic سلام _salām_ and Hebrew שׁלום _šālôm_ are related but that is not immediaty evident by their scripts). <br/>
+If the intent is to highlight a relationship between words that would otherwise be obscured by their respective scripts, then a more technical transliteration may be in order (e.g. Arabic سلام _salām_ and Hebrew שׁלום _šālôm_ are related but that is not immediaty evident by their scripts).

 If the intent is to make the text readable and easily pronounced, then a transliteration that conforms to rules recognizable to the reader is better (e.g. _shalom_).

-Most of Ta'atik's modules are aimed at making Hebrew text readable for those who don't read Hebrew.
+Most of Ta'atik's modules are aimed at making Hebrew text readable for those who do not read Hebrew.

 ## The Audience's Target Language _&_ Script